Hoax Bomb Threat Sparks Panic at Taj Palace | Law-Order

 - India

-A bomb threat received via e-mail on Saturday put the staff at Delhi's Taj Palace on high alert.
-However, an exhaustive search by the Delhi Police revealed it was a hoax, according to officials.
+A bomb threat received via email on Saturday caused a stir at the Taj Palace Hotel, eventually being deemed a hoax after a comprehensive search by Delhi Police, officials reported.

-Upon learning of the threat, several teams from the Delhi Police, including bomb disposal and dog squads, along with a quick reaction team, promptly arrived at the location.
-"We conducted a comprehensive search of all public areas, parking zones, lobbies, and rooms using bomb detection tools and sniffer dogs," said an official.
-No suspicious items were discovered, and the threat was eventually deemed unfounded, a senior police officer confirmed.
+Taj Palace representatives highlighted the importance of guest safety, noting that a multi-faceted police response, including bomb disposal and dog squads, as well as a quick reaction team, was promptly deployed to the site.
+The suspicious email claimed improvised explosive devices were placed on each floor of the hotel.

-Efforts are underway to track the e-mail's origin, with cyber forensic teams involved to identify the sender.
-This scare follows a similar recent incident at the Delhi High Court, which also received a bomb threat via e-mail.
+Despite the ominous warning, extensive checks found no evidence of threats, confirming the scare as unfounded.
+Police are actively tracing the email's origin, coinciding with similar hoax threats this week targeting other high-profile locations within Delhi.